rodrigomoreir/Dicee-ios/README.md

 # Dicee

-## Our Goal
+## Objetivo || Goal

+O objetivo deste tutorial é apresentar os principais conceitos de programação que formarão a base da maioria dos aplicativos construidos em swift no futuro.
+Este aplicativo ensina muitos conceitos de programação, enquanto se constrói um aplicativo de dados legal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, while building a neat dice app.
+The purpose of this tutorial is to introduce you to the main programming concepts that will form the basis of most applications built in swift in the future.
+This app teaches many programming concepts while building a cool data app.

-## What you will create
+## O que foi criado? || What was created?

+Foi criado um aplicativo de dados de Las Vegas.
+Você pode fazer a rolagem de dados com o pressionar de um botão ou agitando seu telefone.
+Com este aplicativo em seu bolso, você estará totalmente preparado para acertar contas em qualquer lugar!

-We’re going to make a Las Vegas dice app.
+A Las Vegas dice app was created.
 You can make the die roll at the press of a button or by shaking your phone.
 With this app in your pocket, you’ll be fully set up to settle any score on the go!

-## What you will learn
+## O que foi aprendido? || What was learned?

+* Como clonar um projeto Xcode existente do GitHub.
+* Crie um aplicativo com comportamento e funcionalidade.
+* Crie links entre os arquivos e código do Interface Builder usando IBActions e IBOutlets.
+* Familiarize-se com o editor de código Xcode.
+* * Aprenda a usar comentários para anotar código.
+* Compreenda e use constantes e variáveis Swift.
+* Compreenda e use tipos de coleção, como matrizes Swift.
+* Teste e depure seu aplicativo com o console Xcode.
+* Aprenda sobre randomização e como gerar números aleatórios no Swift.

 * How to clone an existing Xcode project from GitHub.
 * Create an app with behaviour and functionality.